 This page is designed to provide an overview of life in year four.
-Here will be information about our curriculum, how you can support the children at home, photographs of our recent activities and any other class notices.
+Here will be information about our curriculum, how you can support your children at home, photographs of our recent activities and any other class notices.

 Throughout this academic year, please feel welcome to call in after school with any queries or concerns.
-I look forward to meeting you individually at Parent's Evening.

 Our usual day includes: